 CH 132 (multiple of 4) with Pink color.

 DC into 4th CH from the hook (represents 2 DC – half of the cluster in the beginning). * Skip 3CH, 2DC into next CH, CH1, 2 DC.* This is a foundation row cluster: 2DC, CH1, 2DC.
 Continue to repeat clusters between * *.
 When there are 4 chains left, skip 3CH, 2DC into the last stitch.
 CH3, turn.

 Row 2 (and all rows)

 CH3 represents the first DC of this row.
-DC in between 2 last DC of the previous row. *FPDC into next DC of the previous row, another FPDC into next DC of the previous row (the first DC of the cluster).
+DC in between 2 last DC of the previous row. *FPDC into the next DC of the previous row, another FPDC into the next DC of the previous row (the first DC of the cluster).
 CL (2DC, CH1, 2DC) into CH-SP of the cluster from the foundation row.
 FPDC into the last DC of the cluster from the previous row.* Continue to repeat between ** to the end of the row.
-For the last half-cluster: FPDC into next DC of the previous row, 2DC into SP between 2 DC of the previous row.
+For the last half-cluster: FPDC into the next DC of the previous row, 2DC into SP between 2 DC of the previous row.
 CH3, turn.

 Repeat row 2 eleven more times so you have 13 rows in pink, then pull through with white color.
 Crochet 13 rows with white.

 For video tutorials, go to our YouTube channel: